aurismat/GifToStalkerTv/README.md

 # GifToStalkerTv
 ### Converts a .gif to a mod for S.T.A.L.K.E.R.
 100 Rads Bar TV video!

+> [!IMPORTANT]
+> This project has been long abandoned, and as such has been archived.
+Feel free to fork and develop it further, if you feel compelled. -aurismat

 ### Dependencies:
 * ImageMagick(available here: https://imagemagick.org/script/download.php#windows);
 * ffmpeg(Should be included with ImageMagick, but in case you need it: https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z);